Please click here if you do not see a Nav Frame at left

 Many stores that sell board games (like the now-defunct Gamekeeper, for instance) either have Mah-Jongg sets available, or they can order them for you if they don't have them in stock.
 Just make sure you know what you'll be getting (see FAQ 7a through 7d).

-If you live in a large city, there may well be Chinese, Japanese, Korean, or Vietnamese import shops, where the chances are very good that you'll find a selection of Mah-Jongg sets for sale.
+If you live in a large city, there may well be Chinese, Japanese, or Vietnamese import shops, where the chances are good that you could find a selection of Mah-Jongg sets for sale.

 If you do not have such import shops, and there's no game store that sells mah-jongg stuff in your area, then I recommend...